PlummersSoftwareLLC/HelloAssembly/README.md

   The executable will be named out.exe.

-- Original code in the TinyOriginal directory:
+- Code in the TinyOriginal directory:

   ```shell
   ml /c /coff /IC:\masm32\include Tiny.asm